 Clean the caliper components with clean brake fluid or brake clean only.
+Wipe the caliper and piston dry with lint free towels or use low pressure compressed air.

-Do not use gasoline, kerosene, thinner, or similar solvents.
+CAUTION: Do not use gasoline, kerosene, thinner, or similar solvents.
 These products may leave a residue that could damage the piston and seal.